Generalized density functional theory framework for the non-linear density response of quantum many-body systems: Introduction

 Density functional theory (DFT) is a powerful tool employed in both quantum and classical many-particle physics \cite{Jones_RMP_2015, hansen2013theory}.
 It is widely used to understand and simulate materials across various phases.
 The relationship between the functional derivatives of different (free) energy functionals and density response functions connects DFT with other many-body theories, such as Green's functions and, more broadly, kinetic theory~\cite{Vorberger2025,Dornheim_JPSJ_2021,Dornheim_review}.
 These approaches complement each other, enabling analysis from multiple viewpoints and a deeper understanding of the physics of many-body systems.

 The connection between DFT and linear response theory is well established~\cite{marques2012fundamentals,Gross_PRL1985}.
 In contrast, non-linear response theory within the DFT framework is much less explored~\cite{Moldabekov_jctc_2022}.
 Just as linear response theory has been crucial in advancing approximations for exchange-correlation (XC) functionals~\cite{pribram,Patrick_JCP_2015}, as well as non-interacting free-energy and kinetic-energy functionals in density functional theory (DFT)~\cite{Wenhui_Chemical_Reviews}, non-linear response theory can significantly enhance the quality of models and approximations in DFT.
+In conceptual DFT, non-linear response properties of electrons are used to understand and characterize chemical bonding \cite{B717671F, Oviedo_jctc_2016, Parr_1983}.
 Additionally, as demonstrated here, the DFT framework enables us to identify general forms of solutions for non-linear response functions involving a hitherto unexplored and erroneously neglected mode-coupling mechanism that is important even in the presence of a single external perturbation.
 This can serve as a useful guide for more tedious theoretical approaches, such as the method of Green's functions and quantum kinetic theory \cite{Vorberger2025, Tolias_2023, William_Carter2019}.
 Consequently, understanding the relationship between various types of energy functionals and non-linear response functions is essential for both the development of theory and the enhancement of DFT-based simulation methods.

 In this work, we explore a general framework for DFT that links the functional derivatives of free-energy functionals to non-linear density response functions.
 This approach offers a straightforward way to identify how the coupling between different modes contributes to the non-linear response in different situations.
 We demonstrate this by providing the solution for the cubic response at the first harmonic $\chi_0^{(1,3)}(\vec{q})$ (i.e., the leading non-linear term at the original perturbation~\cite{moroni, Dornheim_PRR_2021}) in terms of mode coupling between density perturbations at the first and second harmonics.
 This solution, long obscured and overlooked in the intricacies of Green’s functions \cite{Vorberger2025} and quantum-kinetic \cite{Tolias_2023} analyses, emerges here with surprising clarity.
 As a benchmark for future theoretical developments, we provide exact data for $\chi_0^{(1,3)}(\vec{q})$ computed by Kohn-Sham (KS) DFT simulations of the harmonically perturbed ideal uniform electron gas (UEG).
 Additionally, we derive the exact analytical solution for the long-wavelength limit of $\chi_0^{(1,3)}(\vec{q})$ of the UEG.